 The Planning Commission approved updates to the TDM menu in 2020.
-Since that time, the point values of four TDM measures have changed: one TDM measure has increased by three points, one TDM measure has increased by two points, one TDM measure has decreased by three points, and one TDM measure has decreased by two points.
+Since that time, the point values of four TDM measures have changed: one TDM measure has increased by three points, one TDM measure has decreased by two points, and one TDM measure has decreased by three points.
 This results in a cumulative point value change of 10 points.
 Planning Commission approval is required and the cumulative point value changes will start over again after Planning Commission approval.